Face mask rules

 The public health order includes several lawful reasons for not wearing a mask.

-You are not required to wear a mask if you have a physical illness, mental health condition, or disability, that makes wearing a mask unsuitable.
-For example:
+You are not required to wear a mask if you have an illness, condition or disability that makes wearing a mask unsuitable.

 Please be respectful to people who are not wearing a mask as the reasons for not wearing a mask are not always visible or obvious.

-If you cannot wear a face mask because of a disability, physical illness, or mental health condition, you must carry either:
+If you cannot wear a face mask because of a disability, illness, or condition, you must carry either:

 a medical certificate or letter signed by a registered health practitioner (such as a doctor) or a registered NDIS provider, or,